lukensmall/pkg_ping/README.md

    http mirrors are likely faster than all https mirror selections, however they pass over the internet without encryption.
    Integrity is still preserved by not using -S, but it will not provide secrecy...maybe you don't want the internets to know you're downloading hot-babe!
 LOL!

--u will make it search for only non-USA mirrors for export encryption compliance if you are searching from outside of the USA and Canada.
+-u will make it avoid loading mirrors with "USA" in the label for encryption export compliance if you are searching from outside of the USA and Canada.
+I'm not sure if this eliminates all mirrors located in the USA.
+Use your best judgement.

 -v will show when it is fetching "ftplist" from one of the many hard coded mirrors, prints out the results sorted in reverse order by time or if it is timed out, or a download error,